HMiesbauer/grab_popcorn/README.md

 * As we see a positive coefficient here with an increase in runtime & increase in popularity, revenue also increases (the dependent variable here).
 This is typical of what we see that the dependent variable will also increase when the independent variables increase. </br>

-## Efforts Made For Ethical Considerations: </br>
- In order to ensure that we were being ethical in our approach to using data we chose datasets that didn't include personal information of individuals.
-Additionally, the datasets that we used contained aggregrate data of voter choices so that wouldn't be tied to individual choices of the viewers movie preferences.

 # Conclusion </br>